 On the way, we pass a Route 66 celebrity, The Hackberry General Store, which is not to be missed.
 It is an old gas station and store that has been kept almost exactly as it was before the Interstate was built.
 Even some of the things on sale are from that time.

 Inside is a map, on which people from all over the world have put up bills in all kinds of currencies.
 We even find some from home.

 Out back Claus has discovered a load of old cars.
 They are nothing compared to the red Corvette convertible parked out front though, just like in the television series.
 We both agree that the Grand Canyon State should be renamed Route 66 State.

 After a detour to Las Vegas, we are back on Route 66 in California.
 We find ourselves in the middle of the Mojave Desert.

-We have never been in a desert before, and it is hot, so we stay in our air-conditioned Chevy most of the time.
-In the end we decide to skip some of the sights and take the Interstate to Los Angeles.
+We have never been to a desert before, and it is hot, so we stay in our air-conditioned Chevy most of the time.
+In the end, we decide to skip some of the sights and take the Interstate to Los Angeles.

 But once we reach Santa Monica Pier and feel the gentle breeze of the Pacific Ocean on our faces, it all seems unimportant.
 This is where the route ends, and this is where our journey ends.

 We certainly got our kicks on Route 66.